 Plug in your waffle iron and let it heat up while you're mixing up the waffle batter.

-In a small bowl whisk together sweet potato puree, eggs, molasses, and olive oil.
+In a large bowl whisk together sweet potato puree, eggs, molasses, and olive oil.

-In a larger bowl whisk together the flours, baking powder, baking soda, ginger, cinnamon, salt, nutmeg, and cloves.
+Place a sifter over the wet ingredients, and sift the flours, baking powder, baking soda, ginger, cinnamon, salt, nutmeg, and cloves directly on top of the wet mix.

 Grease your waffle iron, if needed, and scoop 1/4 cup of waffle batter into each section.